ivolong/hltv-news-bot/README.md

 ## Issues & Contributions

-Feel free to report an issue or open a pull request on this repository.
+Feel free to report an issue or open a pull request on this repository